giclarke/github-docs-example/README.md

 When you can, always provide a codeblock instead of a screenshot.
 If you need to take a screenshot, make sure it is not a photo from your phone.

 > There are certain cases where it is okay to take photos with your phone.
-This is when you are doing something like a keyboard which does not appear on your computer screen.
-If you render on your computer, it should be a screenshot.
+This is when you are showing something like a keyboard which does not appear on your computer screen.
+If it is rendered on your computer, it should be a screenshot.

 ## Step 2 - How to take screen shots